DEST-DOC/software-documentation/docs/source/execution.rst

    :scale: 80

 now you will be able to see DEST project inside Visual Studio Code-IDE.
-Nesxt you need to install the following extensions in visual studio code
+Next you need to install the following extensions in visual studio code

  .. image:: ../../images/vsc0.png
    :alt: VSC0